 In this blog, I am going to answer all your questions/queries/doubts with reference to “Blog Writing”.

-This blog will help you learn how to write a blog through a method.
+This blog will help you learn how to write a blog, using a method.
 A method which will teach you how to write long, interesting, engaging blogs without losing direction.

 Before I start, you must promise me you will stick until the end of the blog.
 I ask you to stick to the end because most of us want to be good bloggers without developing a habit of reading.